 You must usually collect your BRP before the vignette sticker in your passport expires or within 10 days of arrival, whichever is later.
 The Post Office will keep your BRP for 60 days so you can safely complete any period of isolate/quarantine before collecting your BRP.

-Once you have collected your BRP from the Post Office, you will need to bring your BRP and passport to a Right to Study check appointment.
-Student Visas will send you an email about making a Right to Study check appointment.
-For more information about Right to Study checks please see this webpage: https://www.bristol.ac.uk/students/new/before-you-arrive/register/right-to-study-check/.
+Once you have collected your BRP from the Post Office, you will need to bring your BRP and passport to a student document check (right to study) appointment.
+For more information about student document checks (right to study) please see this webpage: https://www.bristol.ac.uk/students/new/before-you-arrive/register/right-to-study-check/.

 My landlord says they need my BRP number for right to rent checks, but I don't have it yet